pandastrike/panda-confidential/API.md

 ## isSignedMessage

 # Classes
+Classes in panda-confidential are lightweight wrappers for values.
+They provide a type-system to support the generics (`encrypt`, `decrypt`, `sign`, and `verify`) and a couple of convenience methods.
+Their constructors ready values for use with the underlying TweetNaCl.js invocations (`Uint8Array`), but you can easily access the value by `dump`ing it into a form that's easier for transport or placing into a datastore.

 ## Key
+### Properties
+  - `key` - key's value stored as an Uint8Array of bytes, ready for use within TweetNaCl.js.

+### Methods
+- `dump`
+  - _dump &rarr; Value_

+   outputs the value of `key` as a Base64 encoded string.

+### Description
+Base class for all keys in panda-confidential.
+It stores a decoded key ready for use in TweetNaCl.js functions, and can output a Base64 encoded string for transport.

+This class is not used directly within panda-confidential, but its descendants all share its interface.

 ## SymmetricKey
+_extends [Key][classKey]_

+### Description
+This key type is used in [TweetNaCl.js symmetric encryption interface][tweetnacl-secretbox].
+This is the key type required by [`encrypt`][encrypt] to perform symmetric encryption.

 ## PrivateKey
+_extends [Key][classKey]_

+### Description
+This key type is used in [TweetNaCl.js public key encryption interface][tweetnacl-box], along with [PublicKey][classPublicKey]

 ## PublicKey
+_extends [Key][classKey]_

+### Description
+This key type is used in [TweetNaCl.js public key encryption interface][tweetnacl-box], along with [PrivateKey][classPrivateKey]

 ## SharedKey
+_extends [Key][classKey]_

+### Description
+This key type is used in [TweetNaCl.js public key encryption interface][tweetnacl-box].
+It is a special key formed by using on person's private key and another's public key, yielding a shared secret.
+This is the key required by [`encrypt`][encrypt] to perform asymmetric encryption.

+## KeyPair
+### Properties
+  - `privateKey` - The private key of this key pair.
+This is an instance of [PrivateKey][classPrivateKey].
+  - `publicKey` - The public key of this key pair.
+This is an instance of [PublicKey][classPublicKey].

+### Methods
+- `dump`
+  - _dump &rarr; Value_

+   outputs all the properties of this instance as a Base64 encoded stringified object.

+### Description
+Base class for all key-pairs in panda-confidential.
+It stores pair of [PrivateKey][classPrivateKey] and [PublicKey][classPublicKey] classes.
+Recall they are decoded values ready for use in TweetNaCl.js functions, and can be output a Base64 encoded string for transport.

+This class is not used directly within panda-confidential, but its descendants all share its interface.

 ## EncryptionKeyPair
+_extends [KeyPair][classKeyPair]_

+This key pair is used by panda-confidential for public key encryption.
+You may generate a pair by invoking [`keyPair.Encryption()`][EncryptionKeyPair].

+___The key pair you generate for encryption is _not_ suitable for signing.___

 ## SignatureKeyPair
+_extends [KeyPair][classKeyPair]_

+This key pair is used by panda-confidential for message signing.
+You may generate a pair by invoking [`keyPair.Signature()`][SignatureKeyPair].

+___The key pair you generate for signing is _not_ suitable for encryption.___

 ## SignedMessage
+### Properties
+  - `message` - The message that has been signed, stored as an Uint8Array of bytes, ready for use within TweetNaCl.js.
+  - `encoding` - The encoding of the original message.
+When this value is `binary`, dumping the message will return an Uint8Array.
+  - `signatures` - A list of signatures generated by signing the `message` with a private key.
+These are stored as Uint8Arrays, ready for use within TweetNaCl.js.
+  - `publicKeys` - A list of the public keys used to validate the matching signatures in the `signatures` list.
+These are stored as Uint8Arrays, ready for use within TweetNaCl.js.

+### Methods
+- `dump`
+  - _dump &rarr; Value_

+   outputs all the properties of this instance as a Base64 encoded stringified object.

+- `dumpMessage`
+ - _dump &rarr; Value_

+  outputs the message as a string with the encoding matching the value of the `encoding` property.
+If `encoding` is `binary`, this method returns the message as an Uint8Array.

+### Description
+Signed messages are self-contained entities that have everything you need to check their integrity.
+When passed to [`verify`][verify], it matches all the public keys to the signatures and uses TweetNaCl.js to validate the signatures.

+While a signed message can be verified to be internally self-consistent, it is up to you to verify the public keys belong to whoever claims to have sent the message.

 [randombytes]: #randombytes